krismac/java_polycomp_hw/README.md

 The Rhino class is considered to be polymorphic since this has multiple inheritance.
 Following are true for the above   examples

-    A Rhino IS-A Animal
+   - A Rhino IS - A Animal
-    A Rhino IS-Wildlife
+   - A Rhino IS - Wildlife
-    A Rhino IS-A Rhino
+   - A Rhino IS - A Rhino
-    A Rhino IS-A Object
+   - A Rhino IS - A Object

 3. What can we use to implement polymorphism in Java?